 Just discussing what is going well and what isn’t won’t be enough—if you want your employees to actually grow, develop, and improve, you need to actually take action.
 Coming out of your one on one meetings, it’s important to set clear expectations and timelines for next steps, then be sure to actually follow up on them.

-Conduct More Effective One on One Meetings with the Tool You're Already Using
+Conduct One on One Meetings with the Tool You're Already Using

 - Schedule one on one meetings with ease